 We also have the friends and family test for people to complete.
 This indicates how likely you are to recommend our service and gives the opportunity for comments.
 This can be done anonymously if you prefer.
 This can be accessed here or there are copies in our reception area.

-Calling 01636 610556 and asking to speak to Debbie Abrams OBE, Chief Executive or Louise Sinclair, Head of Care
+Calling 01636 610556 and asking to speak to Heidi Hawkins, Chief Executive or Louise Sinclair, Head of Care

-Alternatively, if you would prefer to put your concern in writing, please address it to: Debbie Abrams OBE, Chief Executive, Beaumond House Community Hospice, 32 London Road, Newark, Nottinghamshire NG24 1TW..
+Alternatively, if you would prefer to put your concern in writing, please address it to: George Cameron, Chief Executive, Beaumond House Hospice Care, 32 London Road, Newark, Nottinghamshire NG24 1TW..